mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Hi, I'm Glenn Fiedler, and for the last six months I've been researching networked physics in virtual reality.

-This research has been generously sponsored by Oculus, which turned out to be a great fit because the Oculus touch controller and Avatar SDK provide a fantastic way to _interact_ with a physics simulation in virtual reality.
+This research was generously sponsored by Oculus, which turned out to be a great fit because the Oculus touch controller and Avatar SDK provide a fantastic way to _interact_ with a physics simulation in virtual reality.

-Previously, I've [presented talks at GDC](http://www.gdcvault.com/play/1022195/Physics-for-Game-Programmers-Networking) about networked physics in the context of networking worlds of physically cubes, but it's entirely something different to be _inside_ that world and be able to interact with it.
-This is something that at least to me, feels really exciting and new.

-My goal for this project was to see if it was be possible to network a large number of physically simulated cubes that players can interact with.
-The idea being that players should be able to interact with the simulation with no perceived latency: picking up, moving, placing and throwing and catching cubes.
-The stretch goal: players must be able to construct stable stacks of cubes, stacks that network without any jitter or instability.
+My goal for this project was to see if it was be possible to network a large number of physically simulated cubes that players can interact with in VR.
+Ideally players should have no perceived latency when picking up, moving and placing cubes.
+The stretch goal: players should be able to construct stable stacks of cubes, stacks that network without any jitter or instability.

 I'm happy to report this work was a success, and thanks to the generosity of Oculus, the full source code of my implementation in Unity is available [here](...).
 Please try this demo in virtual reality before continuing.
-While the rest of this article will explain how the demo was implemented, that's no substitute for actually getting in there in there and experiencing it.
+While the rest of this article will explain how the demo was implemented, it's no substitute for actually getting in there in there and experiencing it.

-# How to network a physics simulation?

-The first question of course, is how are we actually going to do the networking.

-Anybody who knows me knows the answer is *UDP*.
-But why not just use TCP?
-The short answer is that head of line blocking makes TCP unsuitable for the sort of time critical, time-series data you send when networking a physics simulation.

-So it's decided, we're sending UDP packets.
-But what will we put _in_ the packets?
-In other words, what is our networking strategy?
-Exactly what are we sending over the network to keep the simulation in sync?

-There are a bunch of different options, so let's get this right.
+# Background

+Previously, I've [presented talks at GDC](http://www.gdcvault.com/play/1022195/Physics-for-Game-Programmers-Networking) about networked physics in the context of networking worlds of physically cubes, but it's entirely something different to be inside that world and be able to interact with it.
+This is something that at least to me, feels really exciting and new.

+So when considering the best networking approach to use in virtual reality, I considered that the key constraint that the player is actually _in there_.
+Right in there.
+The objects being networked are literally right in front of the player's face.
+Any artifacts or glitches would be immediately obvious and jarring, and any delay on the players actions would be completely unacceptable.
+Perhaps it would even make players feel sick?

+My conclusion was that players _must_ be able interact with the world with absolutely no perception of latency.
+But achieving this with traditional networking techniques is actually quite difficult, so how can we do this?

 # What about deterministic lockstep?